YsFred4/FreshEssentials/README.md

 FreshEssentials for Xamarin.Forms has ONLY the most common elements you need for Xamarin.Forms.
-Designed so that it brings in just enough (and no more) for Xamarin.Forms projects.
+It's contains the elements you need in almost every project and nothing more, things like BindablePicker, SegementedButtons, InverseBooleanConverter, TappedGestureAttached, ListViewItemTappedAttached and not much more.
+It's the lightweight essentials.

 ### Controls
 BindablePicker